Code-Institute-Submissions/my_dash_app/README.md

 so as to not obscure from it rivals on the main interface , our line chart is very successfull in its operations

 ##### To View Exstensive User Testing With The NASTAC StockTracker please Visit
 - [datadiscoverys.com](https://datadiscoverys.com/)
+- In carrying out the data analysis I also tested the functionality

 ## Features

-- The features in my project are simple but very powerfull,
+- The features in my project are simple but very powerful,
-## Technologies Used
 - 1: A Drop down menu with a list of 275 Companies fom the NASTAC StockMarket
 - 2: A Drop down calender which go,s back to 2015
-- 3: The main DashBoards Chart is a simple but powerfull Line Chart Visualisation
+- 3: The main DashBoards Chart is a simple but powerful Line Chart Visualisation that responds to user selection & input
+- 4: The Submit Button is the trigger that fires the data Request
--
+- 5: The finished Visualisation

+## Technologies Used

 - [HTML5](https://https://www.w3schools.com/)
     - The project uses **HTML5** to house the sturcture & the base semantics.s